 Between one third and one half of Mongolia’s population currently lives in poverty.
 Since the nation ended their Soviet-style communist regime in 1990, many impoverished Mongolians have been wondering why the advantages of capitalism have not yet reached them.
-After nearly three decades of reform, why is Mongolia still poor?
+After nearly three decades of reform, why is Mongolia poor?

 Since the turn of the 21st century, Mongolia has fostered great development.
 Income and school enrollment have risen, while sanitary concerns and maternal and child mortality have declined.
 However, the nation’s success has not been equal in all areas and has not had the desired impact on alleviating poverty.